wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 A stackless interpreter always remains in the single `interpret_function` function activation even when the interpreted language program makes a call.
-Swap-stack is relatively easier to implement with stackless interpreter, because it does not need ot swap out any C frames...
+Swap-stack is relatively easier to implement with stackless interpreter, because it does not need to swap out any C frames...

 ... unless it allows foreign function calls.
-If the stackless interpreter allows the interpretd language to call foreign C functions, then C functions must have frames on some stack.
+If the stackless interpreter allows the interpreted language to call foreign C functions, then C functions must have frames on some stack.
 Then we face the same problem as implementing swap-stack for compiled languages.

 ### The Mu micro virtual machine